rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

      absorbency          : 0.17
      covered (%)         : 100.00
      determinateness (%) : 58.33
-     most credible action(s) = { 'S-HKK': 0.17, 'C-HKK': 0.17, }
+     most credible action(s) = {'S-HKK': 0.17,'C-HKK': 0.17}

 Recommended best choice for Alice eventually becomes the *Graduate Interpreter* study program at the *Technical High School* Köln (see :numref:`aliceBestChoice` Line 16) supported by a :math:`(0.75 + 1)/2.0 \,=\,87.5\%` (18/24) majority of global criteria significance [24]_.

-A graphviz drawing of the *skeleton* of the corresponding strict outranking digraph (see Line 2 in :numref:`aliceBestChoiceDrawing` below) may finally well illustrate our *best choice recommendation*.
+The strict outranking digraph being actually *transitive* (see :numref:`aliceBestChoiceDrawing`), a graphviz drawing of its skeleton, oriented by the previous *best*, respectively *worst* choice, may well illustrate our *choice recommendation*.

 .. code-block:: pycon
    :name: aliceBestChoiceDrawing